Aperture (magazine): 1976–2001

 On June 24, 1976, Minor White died of a heart attack after a prolonged illness.
 In the same year, with issue 77, the magazine moved to a new numbering system (no longer published in annual volumes, issues were now numbered as individual publications) and its format was enlarged to 11+3/8 by 9+9/16 in.
-In 1979, with issue 82, a new design by Malcolm Grear was unveiled; from this point, Aperture’s format and look remained basically unchanged for more than twenty years.
+In 1979, with issue 82, a new design by Malcolm Grear was unveiled; from this point, Apertures format and look remained basically unchanged for more than twenty years.

-Under Michael Hoffman, Aperture was developed by editors including Carole Kismaric, Steve Dietz, Lawrence Frascella, Mark Holborn, and Nan Richardson, while Hoffman always played an integral part in each issue’s conception (and was sometimes credited as Editor on mastheads).
+Under Michael Hoffman, Aperture was developed by editors including Carole Kismaric, Steve Dietz, Lawrence Frascella, Mark Holborn, and Nan Richardson, while Hoffman always played an integral part in each issue's conception (and was sometimes credited as Editor on mastheads).
 Hoffman's life partner of 20 years, Diane Lyon, AKA Diane Hoffman, provided assistance.
 Chief among a group of designers for the magazine in this period was Wendy Byrne (also a principal designer of many Aperture books).

-In 1984, Apertures headquarters moved to a five-story brownstone at 20 East 23rd Street in New York; in 1989, the building’s second floor was transformed into the Burden Gallery, named for longtime Aperture supporter Shirley C. Burden.
+In 1984, Apertures headquarters moved to a five-story brownstone at 20 East 23rd Street in New York; in 1989, the building's second floor was transformed into the Burden Gallery, named for longtime Aperture supporter Shirley C. Burden.
 The 23rd Street building was Apertures home until 2005.

 Issues of Aperture during this period were still organized around thematic concepts, such as "Swimmers" (issue 111); "New Southern Photography" (issue 115); "Beyond Wilderness" (issue 119); or monographs of individual photographers.
 Most issues were edited by members of Apertures in-house editorial staff; others were guest-edited by outside aficionados; among the editors were Mark Holborn, Nan Richardson, and Melissa Harris.
 Charles Hagen was the chief editor of the magazine from 1988 to 1991.